-In the 2018-2019 academic year, 127 students were assessed using the direct measure.
-As indicated in the table below, the benchmark of a 5% improvement from the first major speech (Group 1) to the last major speech (Group 2) in each of the eight competencies was surpassed.
+In the 2019-2020 academic year, 93 students were assessed using the direct measure.
+As indicated in the table below, the benchmark of a 5% improvement from the first major speech (Group 1) to the last major speech (Group 2) was achieved for the aggregate of all 8 competencies.
+However, the benchmark was not met for individual competencies one, five, seven and eight.